johntran/relay/docs/Modern-PersistedQueries.md

 leading to the `queryMap.json` file exist.
 Also note that the file extension has to be `.json`.

 ### Network layer changes
-You'll need to modify your network layer fetch implementation to pass a queryId parameter in the POST body instead of a query parameter:
+You'll need to modify your network layer fetch implementation to pass a documentId parameter in the POST body instead of a query parameter:

 ```js
 function fetchQuery(operation, variables,) {